 But as you know, I thrive on simplifying things that are difficult, so I’m gonna give it a shot.
 You can be the judge if I succeed.

-What Does Business Casual Mean for a Man?
+What Is Business Casual for Men?

 Business casual is not meant to be a casual look.
 It’s a look meant for business purposes.